prometheus/docs/content/docs/operating/security.md

 In the future, server-side TLS support will be rolled out to the different projects under the Prometheus organization.
 Those projects include Prometheus, Alertmanager, Pushgateway and the official exporters.

-The projects will share the same TLS library, which will be based on the Golang vanilla TLS library.
+The golang projects will share the same TLS library, which will be based on the Golang vanilla TLS library.
 We keep [Golang's default TLS parameters](https://golang.org/pkg/crypto/tls/#Config), with one exception: we explicitly disable TLSv1.0 and TLSv1.1.

-There is no plans at the moment to extend those settings.
-If you need older TLS versions or different cipher suite, we recommend you to setup a reverse proxy in front of your services, which will handle those settings.

-Changes regarding those matters need to reach consensus within the Prometheus-team as they impact all the projects.
-Pull requests made without prior consensus from -team will be automatically rejected.
+Research will be made later on the non-golang exporters to see how to best address server-side TLS, but you can expect a policy close to this one.

+The TLS support on the projects should enable you to build a secure tunnel between the servers and your reverse proxies if you have more specialized TLS needs, like a cipher suite or older TLS version.

+Server-side Basic Authentication is also supported.
+In such a case, usernames and passwords are provided in the same configuration file as the TLS configuration.
+Basic Authentication can be used without TLS, but it will expose usernames and passwords over the network.

+Passwords are hashed with the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm, and it is your responsibility to pick the number of rounds that matches your security standards.
+More rounds make brute-force more complicated at the cost of more CPU power and more time to authenticate the requests.

 ## Libraries